everyday-as/gmodstore-csharp-sdk/docs/TeamAddonsApi.md

 <a name="listteamaddons"></a>
 # **ListTeamAddons**
-> TeamUserListResponse ListTeamAddons (long teamId)
+> TeamAddonListResponse ListTeamAddons (long teamId)

 Fetch all the addons in the given team